Variables and Conditions

 Basic Format

-The basic format of a Condition looks like so:
+The basic format of a Condition looks like this:

 Comparison Operators